 Registration for our Morning (AM) and Afternoon (PM) Classes is on-going.
-The Next Morning (AM) Class starts Monday, November 7, 2016 and the Afternoon (PM) Classes will start on Monday, October 17, 2016.
-Our Week-End Class starts on Satuday, November 5, 2016.
+The Next Morning (AM) Class starts Monday, November 7, 2016 and the Afternoon (PM) Classes will start on Thursday, October 20, 2016.
+Our Week-End Class starts on Saturday, November 5, 2016.

 Check the calendar for updates regarding schedule of other classes; i.e. CPR, RNA & ACNA.
 Feel free to call the school for more current/updated information.